larrybah/Study-Notes/C_Programming_Language.md

 *automatic or local variables* - this are variables that are local to the block in which they are declared.
 Eg. A variable declared inside a for loop or a function, that variable is local to that block of code.

 Variables that are declared outside of all the functions are known as ***External variable or Global variables***.
-They are accesible from anywhere in the program. suppose, a global variable is declared in *file1*, if you try to  use that same variable in onother file *file2*, the compiler will complain.
-To solve this problem, keyword ***extern*** is used in *file2* to indicate that the external variable is declared in another file.
+They are accesible from anywhere in the program. suppose, a global variable is declared in *file1*, if you try to  use that same variable in onother *file2*, the compiler will complain.
+To solve this problem, keyword ***extern*** is used in *file2* to indicate that the variable is an external variable declared in another file.

 The ***register*** keyword is used to declare register variables.
 Register variables were supposed to be faster than local variables.